că ai instalat

 • Global banking and investor solutions.

-The main commercial trends and financial indicators of BRD Groupe Société Générale at March 31, 2021...
+Main commercial trends and financial indicators of BRD Groupe Société Générale at September 30, 2022...

 We would like to remind you that BRD - Groupe Societe Generale has not requested and will never ask any of your authentication data (user code, password or password token) or confidential information related to your card (card number, expiration date, security code or PIN) by phone, nor e-mail or SMS.